 Delivery orders can accommodate cargo or freight shipments.
 Cargo involves the delivery of large-sized goods (more than 10 kg), whereas freight refers to smaller goods shipments in small quantities and is most directly related to customers.

 In the delivery order, there is usually detailed information about the delivery information of an item, such as how the delivery will be carried out and guarantee the release of delivery from the authorities.

 When the goods are shipped, the shipper will attach information about who the goods are for, how the logistics companies will deliver the goods, special needs related to shipping, and when to release the shipment.

 If we compare with delivery notes, delivery orders have differences in terms of document content.
 Suppose the delivery note describes the details of the package as well as shippers and recipient information.
 So the delivery order is more about how the logistics companies will process the item from the dispatchers to the consignees.

 Now that you have read the article, you can understand how proof of delivery can help you optimise the delivery process.
 However, manual proof of delivery has become an outdated method in organising your shipping process.
 As a result, switching to electronic proof of delivery may be more efficient in improving the flexibility of transportation procedures.

-You can improve visibility and transparency by switching to an ePOD.
+You can improve visibility and transparency by switching to electronic proof of delivery (ePOD).
 This is because the ePOD software system is more advanced, providing real-time data that can increase customer satisfaction, particularly in last-mile delivery.

-Although ePOD software can significantly improve the last-mile delivery process, this system can also help you improve overall order fulfilment.
+Besides significantly improving the last-mile delivery process, electronic proof of delivery software can also help you improve your overall order fulfilment.
 That way, you can benefit by using an ePOD software as this technology allows businesses to gain greater control over the initial until the final stage of shipments.

 Ready to leap your business?
 You may find out how our electronic proof of delivery software can boost your delivery service by contacting Yojee’s team.